-The canalised Sungai Nibong Besar flowing through a residential area of Penang Island
+The canalised Sungai Nibong Besar flowing through a residential area of Penang Island (22 October, 2012)

 Rivers and other waterways once form a vital form of transportation in Penang.
 Being an island surrounded by the sea, Penang has a number of rivers which, though short and small, played an important role in the survival of early settlements on the island.
 Imagine a time when there was no pipe water.
 In addition to being a mode of transport, rivers provided a ready source of fresh water without the need to dig wells.
 They are also a source of fish and shellfish.

 Among the rivers on the island, two bear the name Sungai Pinang.
 One flows down the east coast into the South Channel, while another flows west, emptying into the Straits of Malacca.
 The "eastern" Sungai Pinang is perhaps the most important river in Penang.
 It was along this river that some of the earliest settlements on the island was establishe, some of which predating the arrival of Francis Light.
 Deeper then than it is today, Sungai Pinang could once be navigated at far as Suffolk House and beyond, and was very likely used to transport building material for its construction.

 which today lend their names to places on the island as well as in the mainland, among them Sungai Nibong, Sungai Ara and so on.
 Even place names such as Prai and Juru are derived from rivers.